dcazales/EnginneringClass/README.md

 Name: Diana Cazales
 Contact information:
 school emai: dianacazales@lewisu.edu
-  personal email: dcazales1@gmail.com

 The repository will contain projects from 8 sprints.
 For now, there are 2 sprints completed.
-As we complete sprints, this will be updated.
+As we complete the sprints, this will be updated.
 A brief description of the projects will be also included in this READ ME file.

 Sprint One: